GameFoundry/bsf/Documentation/GitHub/roadmap.md

  - AI support
  - Cinematics editor
  - Higher level resource streaming support (including level and texture streaming)
- - Unified shading language (with exposed hooks for visual shader node editor)
+ - Unified shading language
+ - Visual shader editor
+ - More specialized 2D editor features
+ - Script debugging
+ - Level of detail
+ - XBONE/PS4/WIIU ports
  - Much more...

-A very rough estimate is about two months each for every one of these features.
-If community joins in this could go a lot faster.
-Or if someone ends up funding Banshee development we could speed this up by hiring another developer or two.
+A /very/ rough estimate is about two months each for every one of these features.